luke-clifton/themk.net/notes/historic/daemon.md

 Simply write a regular program and make an init.d script that starts it and stops it like this

-to start use

     start-stop-daemon --start --exec python \
         --startas /home/root/sampler/sampler.py \
         --make-pid --pidfile /path/to/sampler.pid -b

-the `--start` tells it to start it, the `--exec` option says that the prgram that is started will be an instance of python (to find out what you should put here, start your program normally, determine its PID (with `ps`) and do an
+The `--start` tells it to start it, the `--exec` option says that the program that is started will be an instance of python (to find out what you should put here, start your program normally, determine its PID (with `ps`) and do an